-Judge says emoluments case against Trump can proceed
+Judge allows lawsuit alleging Trump took illegal foreign gifts

 Messitte also notes that one of Trump's argument in the case, that only Congress can approve or bar the president from receiving emoluments, is "particularly concerning," because Congress can be controlled by the same party as the president and choose to do nothing.

+White House press secretary Sarah Sanders said during her daily briefing that she "can't comment on ongoing litigation."

+A spokesperson for the Trump Organization reacted to Wednesday's order saying that the court has yet to rule on additional arguments, "which we believe should result in a complete dismissal."

-In December, a federal judge in NY ruled that plaintiffs in two other emoluments suits lacked standing, so dismissed the case.
+In December, a federal judge in New York ruled that plaintiffs in two other emoluments suits lacked standing, so dismissed the case.